logo

 replicas: 2

-Harbor data storage mainly includes two parts:
+Harbor data storage mainly includes three parts:

 • Registry: Manages and stores container images and artifacts.
 It handles image upload, download, and storage operations.